CSE142/sp21-CSE142L-final-starter/README.md

 In the starter code you'll find an implemententation of `fc_layer_t::activate` that tiles all three loops based on the iteration space analysis I did during the lecture for the lab.

+**Note** This means you should look at the table in the slides and select the tile sizes that, according to my analysis, would provide the lowest cache miss rate.
+That is the implementation you should mesaure in P3 and P4 below.
+You don't need to run multiple experiments to compare different tile sizes for those problems.
+You'll do that in P5.

 Compare the performance of the resulting code to the original code in `fc_layer_t.hpp` (i.e, `fc_layer_t::activate`) on layer 14 of the model.
 You should get a speedup of 9-10x.

 Use the `--param*` command line options to do this in one run.